 - Request is for \$169,464, a 16.5% decrease from current award of \$203,000.
-This decrease relates to decrease in staff assigned to the program. - Serves adults referred from Drug Court, per team recommendation. - Outcomes are relevant and measurable, one a measure of program performance. - CCMHB request is for 100% of total program revenue. - Required prior to contract: select PY22 priority; determine fees per service. - Special Provisions (to address during the contract year): retain SPs for participation in outcomes evaluation project and for Board input from Problem Solving Court partners; seek other funding (especially Medicaid, federal, state) and revise program/budget if secured; update eligibility questionnaire. - STAFF RECOMMENDATION is to fund the full request as a fee for service contract; offer two-year term. \$169,464
+This decrease relates to decrease in staff assigned to the program. - Serves adults referred from Drug Court, per team recommendation. - Outcomes are relevant and measurable, one a measure of program performance. - CCMHB request is for 100% of total program revenue. - Required prior to contract: select PY22 priority. - Special Provisions (to address during the contract year): retain SPs for participation in outcomes evaluation project and for Board input from Problem Solving Court partners; seek other funding (especially Medicaid, federal, state) and revise program/budget if secured; update eligibility questionnaire. - STAFF RECOMMENDATION is to fund and offer a two-year term. \$169,464 - \Relationship to Champaign Community Coalition - ^Special Initiative/mid-year report required - +Pro-rate award and amend contract upon filling vacant/new hire position